Some values that have guided our company's evolution.

 People tend to assume that money is the primary objective of business -- because it almost always is.
 But that's not a law of nature.
 Companies could construct incentivizes that lead them to do more good for the world.
 Why, then, is revenue so obsessed over by CEOs?
 Because they are chosen by VCs or the stock market, both of which tend to steal short-term focus from the customers themselves.

 Revenue is not the primary objective of alloy.dev for those reasons.
 But we do believe that it conveys signal by way of reflecting product/market fit in a way that nothing else can.
-When our products are good enough to pay for, that's when we know that we're delivering value that matters.
+When our products are good enough to pay for, that's when we know that we're delivering meaningful value.

 We prefer to build products with fewer, better people.
 There are a couple reasons.